roberto910907/Kanban-Dashboard/README.md

 - [ ] PHP-FPM restart should not be needed
 - [x] Cloudflare CDN
 - [x] Register should create a new DO subdomain
+- [ ] Add source maps to Sentry for better traceability

 ## Screenshot
 ![Screenshot](./docs/public/screenshot.png)